 My core training was in Person Centred Counselling, an approach developed by Dr Carl Rogers (1902 - 1987).
-It moves away from the idea of patients and specialists, rather focusing on developing a trusting relationship between counsellor and client, who meet as equals.
+It focuses on having a trusting relationship between counsellor and client, who meet as equals.
 You, after all, are the expert in your life, not me.
-By creating an atmosphere of value and trust, Rogers felt that everybody is capable of looking within themselves and working out ways to improve their situation, allowing them to move towards fulfilling their potential.
+By creating an atmosphere of value and trust, Rogers felt everybody is capable of looking within themselves, working out ways to improve their situation and then move towards fulfilling their potential.
 He called this humankinds' Actualising Tendency.
+Most of us live such busy lives though that we rarely have an opportunity to sit and think about where we are in life and where we would like to be going.

 As an integrative counsellor I will also draw from other models of counselling, such as CBT, creative imagery and solution-focussed techniques, to help you to accomplish your goals.
 Every person is unique, you will have your own individual aims and I do not feel that these should be restricted to solutions from any particular type of counselling, but rather should evolve during the sessions.